 This topic describes basic concepts behind the creation of dSources from DB2 instances.

-Delphix operates at the database level and requires that
+Delphix operates on the instance level and requires that

-- The staging and target hosts must have the empty instances created prior to Delphix using them
+- the staging and target hosts must have the empty instances created prior to Delphix using them, and

 A single standby instance can contain data from multiple source databases.